shruthikompella/academic-kickstart/content/home/projects.md

   date_end = "2019-11-18"
   description = """

-  * Creates a message board where registered users can post messages.
+  * Created a message board where registered users can post messages.

   * Technologies Used : PHP, MySQL